-This is the first Ladd-Lake noir I've noticed, incidentally, but it's not the first they made.
-It's preceded by This Gun For Hire (based on a Graham Greene novel) and The Glass Key (based on a Dashiell Hammett novel).
+This is the first Ladd-Lake noir I've reviewed, incidentally, but it's not the first they made.
+It followed This Gun For Hire (based on a Graham Greene novel) and The Glass Key (based on a Dashiell Hammett novel).
 I think the acting is best in This Gun For Hire.
-What makes The Blue Dahlia fascinating to me is the personalities involved in its making.
+What fascinates me about The Blue Dahlia are the personalities involved in its making.

-Ladd plays Johnny Morrison, a discharged naval officer returning home to find his wife dallying (well, more than dallying) with a shady nightclub owner played by Howard Da Silva.
+Ladd plays Johnny Morrison, a discharged naval officer returning home to find his wife dallying (well, more than dallying) with a shady nightclub owner.
 There's an extraordinarily tense and well-acted domestic scene, in which his inebriated wife reveals having killed their son in a drunk-driving accident.
 Things get ugly, he walks out, and she gets murdered.
 It's your standard whodunit, though it could have been so much more, about which more in a moment.
 I've never been much into mysteries; the mystery stories I like are compelling because of their action, whether or not I happen to know who the killer is.
 So I'm a bit tepid about The Blue Dahlia.

 I can see why some people find the Ladd/Lake pairing so compelling, but they're hardly at their top form here.
 Too well-known, I suppose.
 Veronica Lake's performance is particularly bland, and vastly inferior (to my mind, at least) to her work in This Gun For Hire.
 You're always reading about how short they both were and how this is the reason they appeared together so often; since I'm shorter than Ladd, and my wife is about Lake's height, I'm probably less amazed by this than other people, but I suppose it is usual to use tall people in movies.